Aberdare High School

 Aberdare High School (Welsh: Ysgol Uwchradd Aberdâr) was a comprehensive school in Aberdare, Wales.

 The school was situated between the villages of Trecynon and Cwmdare and sited opposite the Coleg y Cymoedd site (formerly called Coleg Morgannwg).

 Over 600 pupils attended the school, which had a separate sports facility, two annexes, an upper school and a lower school.
 The school was a member of the Cynon Valley 16+ Consortium, which combined the resources of several local schools for sixth form tuition.

 The school's 'Dare Valley Sports Hall' was used by the public (after school hours) and the pupils of the school.

 Prior to September 2009, the school's name was Aberdare Boys' Comprehensive School.

 Aberdare Boys' Grammar School

 Aberdare Boys' Grammar School was located in Aberdare, Wales.
 Situated in Trecynon, it was called the Aberdare Intermediate School when it opened in 1896.
 It was also a mixed school at that time.
 There were 80 such schools in Wales in 1896, rising to 101 by 1920.
-The change of name to "Grammar School" followed the 1944 Education Act.
+The change of name to "Grammar School" followed the Education Act 1944.
 In 1964, the school relocated to Cwmdare Road.
 It ceased to be a grammar school in 1978, when the buildings were used to house the new Aberdare Boys' Comprehensive School.